 A little background: I was mostly a printmaker in my undergrad days - intaglio, relief and a lot of old fashioned stone lithography under the tutelage of master printmaker Kenji Nanao.
 My first painting instructor was pop artist Mel Ramos.
 His teacher was Wayne Thiebaud.
-I also studied with Arne Wolf, who was a student of Max Beckman.
+I also studied with Arne Wolf, who was a student of Hans Hoffman.
 I have quite a few giants' shoulders on which to stand.

 My early subject matter was as diverse as my imagination allowed.
 In the early days I swore I would never do landscapes.
 I thought they were things that poor artists made to hang in cheap motels.
 Instead I was enamored first with the Dada movement, then conceptual art.
 Fauvist color caught my eye and filled my canvases as I struggled with bipolar disorder.
 I looked back at the impressionists, back further still to many old masters, then jumped up through cubism to abstract expressionism.
 During my MFA program at Johnson State College in Vermont, I dallied with figure painting, portrait painting, intricately cut abstract paper pieces, huge dynamic abstract charcoals, wood carving, conceptual art, non-representational painting, and finally landscape.